colinwong/cs-101/README.md

 We will use [Google Colab](https://research.google.com/colaboratory/) for in-class learning.

 - No setup required.
+- Completely online.
-- Instant feedback on tasks.
+- Instant feedback on learning.
 - Free.

 ## Project IDE